ScottKingCodes/HumanActivitySmartPhoneCleanData/CodeBook.md

 The run_analysis.R script cleans the data and prepares it using the following 5 steps:

-Load in all of the data
+First step is to load in all of the data.

 For this first step, I downloaded the files directly to my computer from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 I set up my work space accordingly and the data contained in the UCI HAR Dataset

-Read in the specific data and assign it to the assigned variables
+I then read in the specific data and assign it to the assigned variables

 * activitylabels for the activity_labels.txt
 * features for the features.txt